-Unresolved questions of complaints regarding LifeLine services may be directed to the following state agency, California Public Utilities Commission
+Unresolved questions or complaints regarding LifeLine services may be directed to the following state agency – California Public Utilities Commission.

 SafetyNet Wireless will not share your information with any other Company.
 SafetyNet Wireless will take appropriate steps to protect the information you share with us from unauthorized access or disclosure.